texfaq/texfaq.github.io/FAQ-fontname.md

 These fonts are distributed by their vendors with pretty meaningless short names, and there's a natural ambition to change the name to something that identifies the font somewhat precisely.
-Unfortunately, names such as ''BaskervilleMT'' are already far beyond the abilities of the typical feeble file system, and add the specifier of a font shape or variant, and the difficulties spiral out of control.
-Font companies deal with the issue by inventing silly names, and providing a map file to show what the ''real'' names.
+Unfortunately, names such as "BaskervilleMT" are already far beyond the abilities of the typical feeble file system, and add the specifier of a font shape or variant, and the difficulties spiral out of control.
+Font companies deal with the issue by inventing silly names, and providing a map file to show what the "real" names.
 Thus the Monotype Corporation provides the
 translations:
   `bas_____ BaskervilleMT`